AdobeDocs/experience-manager-core-components.en/help/developing/next-gen-dm.md

 Support for Next Generation Dynamic Media remote assets requires:

-* AEM 6.5 SP 18 or later
-* AEM as a Cloud Service
+* AEM 6.5 SP 18+ or AEM as a Cloud Service
 * Core Components release 2.23.2 or later

 ## Configure HTTPS {#https}